What is OSI Individual Membership?

 What are the membership fees?

-Individual Memberships are $40 per year.
+There are different membership levels.
 You may set up your account to be automatically billed each year.
-We also offer free memberships for students and discounted memberships for those that might find the $40 annual commitment too much a burden.
+We also offer free memberships for students and those that might find the annual commitment too much a burden.